tmoss4/pbr/pages/collection.md

 # The Paper Beats Rock Collection

 >
 "Someone once told me that smart people build things.
-That was really comforting to me because I didn't have to figure out if I was smart, I just needed to see if I could build something - and I did.""
+That was really comforting to me because I didn't have to figure out if I was smart, I just needed to see if I could build something - and I did."

 Paper Beats Rock is a growing collection of works that span art, politics, information, and education.
 It was started by Theophilus Moss to expand the universe of high-quality Bahamian-focused websites.
 Creation and creativity are at the core of what the collection stands for.